Click here to see PreDoctoral Leadership Development Institute graduate Nicole Shea talk about her experience in the program

 While it may be years before new doctoral graduates move into formal leadership roles, leadership expertise is needed immediately for working in teams and workgroups, pursuing research funding and support, participating in mentoring and advising relationships with students and colleagues, and for assuming the many informal leadership roles at their institutions.
 Through participation in the Institute, students can become more effective members of the academic community, more capable leaders and collaborators within their disciplines and their future places of employment, and for these reasons, more marketable and well-prepared for influential careers.

 PLDI is open to any Rutgers University doctoral student.
-Students who wish to be considered for participation in program will need to be nominated by a program director, department chair, dean, or vice-president.
-The program will place particular emphasis on recruiting women and minorities in order to enhance diversity among future academic administrators nationally.
+The program invites applications from student from all disciplines within the university and encourages applications from women and minorities in order to enhance diversity among future academic administrators nationally.

-The PreDoctoral Leadership Development Institute (PLDI) program is sponsored by the University Center for Organizational Development and Leadership (ODL), the Graduate School-NB (GS-NB), and the Graduate School of Education (GSE) with support from the Office of the Executive Vice President for Academic Affairs and the School of Communication and Information (SC&I).
+The PreDoctoral Leadership Development Institute (PLDI) program is sponsored by the University Center for Organizational Development and Leadership (ODL), the School of Graduate Studies, and the Graduate School of Education (GSE) with support from the Office of the Executive Vice President for Academic Affairs and the School of Communication and Information (SC&I).

 Contributions in support of ODL leadership programs have been provided by Johnson & Johnson, AT&T, the Mellon Foundation, Anne Thomas, Francis and Mary Kay Lawrence, and other Rutgers faculty and staff.